-Last updated 2022, November 28th: Every nomad will be in Bali at one point, as it is just the best place to live.
-Work close to the beach, surf the perfect wave and enjoy sundowners and long beach walks.
+Last updated 2025, October 20th: Every nomad will be in Bali at one point, as it is just the best place to live.
+Work close to the beach, surf the perfect wave, and enjoy sundowners and long beach walks.

 🌱 Travel health insurance for Bali